Dedicated To Your Legal Needs

 Supreme court reversal

 Ultimately the Texas Supreme Court sided with Kramer and overruled both lower courts.
 While it did not dispute the validity of the acceptance of benefits doctrine, it held that it failed to apply in this particular case for two reasons.
 First, it declared that the trial court’s verbal divorce decree did not constitute a final court decree.
-Second, it held that while Kramer accepted the monthly income, no evidence showed that she had had the clear intent to accept it as part of the PSA she now sought to challenge.
+Second, it held that while Kramer accepted the monthly income, no evidence showed that she had the clear intent to accept it as part of the PSA she now sought to challenge.

 This is general educational information and not intended to provide legal advice.